Zwoleń County

 Zwoleń County (powiat zwoleński) is a unit of territorial administration and local government (powiat) in Masovian Voivodeship, east-central Poland.
-It came into being on January 1, 1999, as a result of the Polish local government reforms passed in 1998.
+It came into being on 1 January 1999, as a result of the Polish local government reforms passed in 1998.
 Its administrative seat and only town is Zwoleń, which lies 104 km south-east of Warsaw.

 The county covers an area of 571.24 km2.
 As of 2019 its total population is 36,222, out of which the population of Zwoleń is 7,698, and the rural population is 28,524.

 Neighbouring counties

-Zwoleń County is bordered by Kozienice County to the north, Puławy County to the east, Opole Lubelskie County to the south-east, Lipsko County to the south and Radom County to the west.
+Zwoleń County is bordered by Kozienice County to the north, Puławy County to the east, Opole County to the south-east, Lipsko County to the south and Radom County to the west.

 Administrative division

 The county is subdivided into five gminas (one urban-rural and four rural).
 These are listed in the following table, in descending order of population.